dart-lang/site-www/src/get-dart.md

 The Dart SDK has the libraries and command-line tools that you need to develop Dart command-line, server, and non-Flutter web apps.
-**To use Flutter to develop apps for any platform** — including web and mobile apps — then **instead of installing the Dart SDK,
+**To develop Flutter apps for any platform** — including web and mobile apps — then **instead of installing the Dart SDK,
 [install Flutter.][flutter]**

 {{site.alert.tip}}
-  If you want to create both Flutter and command-line or server apps, install both Flutter and the Dart SDK.
+  If you want to create _both_ Flutter and command-line or server apps, install both Flutter and the Dart SDK.
 {{site.alert.end}}